graefchen/film/readme.md

 `-t | --title` to give a title (else the image name is choosen) `-d | --date` add an custome date
-`--directory` add every photo that is inside the directory

 ### remove